inclusivenaming/org/bosun.md

   - DM you as bosun
 3. Ask for a note-taker if you don't have one and for folks to raise hands when they have discussion points or comments.
+4. Ask if there are new attendees to the meeting, and if they'd like to introduce themselves.
-4. Discuss that we may ask for further context, docs, etc. so that we can better understand larger issues or items.
+5. Discuss that we may ask for further context, docs, etc. so that we can better understand larger issues or items.
 If there is a case where we don’t have enough or not prepared, we will set up a separate meeting, bump to the mailing list for further conversation, or invite to another meeting.